Connection

 MATCHED and its terminal MINED / FAILED share the same tradeEventId and orderId but use different eventId namespaces (matched:… vs settlement:…), so they never dedup-collide.
 Correlate provisional → terminal by tradeEventId + orderId (MATCHED does not carry clientOrderId).

-takerAccount and makerMatches[].account are on-chain addresses — for smart-wallet users this is the smart-wallet proxy, for EOA users it is the EOA.
+takerAccount and makerMatches[].account are on-chain addresses.
+For smart-wallet users this is the smart-wallet proxy; for EOA users it is the EOA.

 Provisional match (type: "MATCHED")